 - Mash: Slice the avocado lengthwise, remove the pits, and scoop out the avocado flesh into a mixing bowl.
 Mash it with a fork and sprinkle it with a pinch of salt.

-- Combine and Mix: Add the remaining ingredients and mix until combined.
+- Combine and Mix: Add the remaining ingredients, a pinch of salt to taste and mix until combined.

 Buy avocados a few days before making this recipe to give them time to ripen and become soft and usable.